anandu06dev/ng4StarterKit/README.md

 **» CQRS in Angular**<br/>

 Promoting CQRS in the Frontend means a distinction between read models and write models.
-Let's consider a well-accepted CQRS architecture as basis here:
+Let's consider a widespread used CQRS architecture as basis here:

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/CQRS.PNG)

 [TODO: [Explanation...]]

-The critical side in this kind of Frontend architecture is the read side....
+The complicated part and difficult undertaking in this type of Frontend architecture is the read side.

-- Reactivity: No reactive state on the read side by the IndexedDB.
+- Reactivity: No reactive state handling on the read side provided by the HTML5 IndexedDB.

 - Consistency: Only one database transaction scope in the web browser.

-- Events: No database events supported by the IndexedDB.
+- Events: No database events are supported by the HTML5 IndexedDB.

-- Roundtrip: No HTTP request cycles on query operations.
+- Roundtrips: No HTTP request cycles on user-based query operations.

 **» Offline First & Client-side Storage**<br/>